 Founded in 1636, Harvard is one of the oldest and best-known universities in the United States.
 It is considered one of the top schools in the world and boasts many famous alumni, including politicians, celebrities, businessmen, and entrepreneurs.

-Located in Cambridge, Massachusetts and with a subway stop named after the school, Harvard is in the heart of the Boston metro area, giving students easy access to all the experiences and amenities of the Boston area.
+Located in Cambridge, Massachusetts, and with a subway stop named after the school, Harvard is in the heart of the Boston metro area.
+It gives students easy access to all the experiences and amenities of the Boston area.

 Harvard also has the largest endowment of any school in the United States, with more than $40 billion in its accounts as of 2019.
 This endowment is essential to Harvard’s mission of providing an education to all students, regardless of their financial ability.
-And Harvard is known for its generous financial aid.
-55% of students receive aid from Harvard and 20% pay nothing at all.
+Harvard is also known for its generous financial aid.
+55% of students receive aid from Harvard, and a good 20% pay nothing at all.

 Harvard’s admissions office states that “there’s no formula for gaining admission to Harvard.”
-However, the application process is the same for each person who wants to get into the school.
+However, the application process is the same for each person who wants to get into the school, at least for undergrad.